VoxeLibre/VoxeLibre/CONTRIBUTING.md

 Discord, Matrix or IRC).

 ### Maintainer status
+Maintainers carry the main responsibility for the project.

+#### Maintainer responsibilities
-Maintainers are responsible for making sure issues are addressed and pull requests are reviewed and merged, by assigning either themselves or Developers to issues / PRs.
-Maintainers are responsible for making releases, making sure guidelines are kept and making project decisions based on what the community wants.
-Maintainers grant/revoke developer access.
-Currently there are two maintainers with different responsibility fields:
+- Making sure issues are addressed and pull requests are reviewed and merged, by assigning either themselves or Developers to issues / PRs
+- Making releases
+- Making sure guidelines are kept
+- Making project decisions based on what the community wants
+- Granting/revoking developer access
+- Enforcing the code of conduct (See CODE_OF_CONDUCT.md)
+- Moderating official community spaces (See Links section)
+- Resolving conflicts and problems within the community

+#### Current maintainers
 * Fleckenstein - responsible for gameplay review, publishing releases, technical guidelines and issue/PR delegation
 * Nicu - responsible for community related issues

-#### Creating releases
+#### Release process
 * Launch MineClone2 to make sure it still runs
 * Update the version number in README.md
 * Use `git tag <version number>` to tag the latest commit with the